MultiSafepay/docs/content/payment-methods/pay-after-delivery.md

 ## Close transactions

-If a customer pays into your business bank account directly instead of paying MultiFactor, you need to manually change the transaction status to **Completed**.
+If a customer pays into your business bank account directly instead of paying MultiFactor, you need to manually change the <<glossary:transaction status>> to **Completed**.
 This closes the transaction and stops MultiFactor sending the customer payment requests.

 <details id="how-to-close-transactions">
 <summary>How to close transactions</summary>